Show Navigation

 Webinar: Climate change, public health and equity

-This webinar is cohosted by the OPHA/alPHa Health Equity Workgroup, the OPHA Environmental Health Workgroup and the National Collaborating Centre for Determinants of Health (NCCDH).
+This webinar was cohosted by the OPHA/alPHa Health Equity Workgroup, the OPHA Environmental Health Workgroup and the National Collaborating Centre for Determinants of Health (NCCDH).

 Climate change has a dramatic and real effect on population health.
 The risks and impact of climate change do not affect all segments of the population equally.
 Some groups that are already at a disadvantage due to structural inequities, such as those living with low income and inadequate housing, are more vulnerable and may have fewer resources to respond to the negative impacts of climate change on their physical and social environments.